20 Jan VR for Stress and Trauma

 That all stated, while virtual reality technology may be relatively young, its many benefits are worth considering its integration in clinical practice.

 First and foremost, VR technology provided by Psious respects and complements clinical guidelines and best practices.
-This means that prior to any treatments, therapists are encouraged to perform a comprehensive intake evaluation to determine the patient’s mental status and assess risks according to clinical scales established.
+This means that prior to any work, therapists are encouraged to perform a comprehensive intake evaluation to determine the patient’s mental status and assess risks according to clinical scales established.

 If patients undergo VR therapy for stress and trauma, different contexts and approaches will be available.
 For example, Psious has designed a setting that places the user in a hill surrounded by mountains and trees to foster a sense of openness.
 Supporting eye desensitization and reprocessing by eye movements (EMDR), the VR technology shows a back-and-forth, pendulum-like focal point movement to facilitate the mitigation of the negative impact caused by a traumatic event.